Protocol specification

 With

-• subject being a well-known subject describing the information contained within the payloads published to this key.
-The concept of subjects is further described under Data format below.
+pubsubbeing the hard-coded word "pubsub" letting users directly identify key expression categorysubjectbeing a well-known subject describing the information contained within the payloads published to this key.
+The concept of subjects is further described under Data format below.source_idbeing a unique id for the source producing the information described bysubject.source_idmay contain any number of addititional levels (i.e. forward slashes/) ei. camera/rbg/0

 2.2 Message format specification